mpurushothapu3/RadioBoard/README.md

 # RadioBoard
-Custom radio device used to communicate with robot, includes display
+Custom radio device used to communicate with robots, includes port for display via SPI